FairSAM: Fair Classification on Corrupted Image Data Through Sharpness-Aware Minimization

-Recent research frames the classification of corrupted data as a robustness and generalization challenge, as its learning objective is to maintain performance when exposed to noise perturbations that differ from the training distribution.
-Sharpness-Aware Minimization (SAM) \cite{foret2021sharpnessaware} has emerged as an effective approach to tackle robustness issues by promoting ``flat" minima in the loss landscape, where the loss changes gradually with parameter variations.
-This property enhances generalization and increases resilience to data corruption, thereby improving the overall robustness of models.
-However, while SAM improves robustness at a broad level, it does not inherently address fairness across demographic subgroups.
-The gains in accuracy achieved through SAM tend to be unevenly distributed, leaving certain disadvantaged subgroups more susceptible to accuracy degradation.
+Recent research frames corrupted-data classification as a robustness and generalization challenge as the model must maintain performance under noise perturbations that differ from the training distribution.
+Sharpness-Aware Minimization (SAM) \citep{foret2021sharpnessaware} has emerged as an effective robustness approach by promoting ``flat'' minima in the loss landscape, where loss changes gradually with parameter variation.
+This property improves generalization and resilience to data corruption.
+However, while SAM improves aggregate robustness, it does not inherently address fairness across demographic subgroups.
+SAM's performance gains are often unevenly distributed, and some disadvantaged subgroups remain more susceptible to accuracy degradation.
 This disparity highlights a critical limitation of SAM in scenarios where both robustness and fairness are equally essential.